open-amt-cloud-toolkit/docs/docs/index.md

 [Get Started with Microservices as Docker Containers](Docker/overview.md){: .md-button .md-button--primary }

-Estimated completion time: **Approximately 15 minutes**
+Estimated completion time: **Approximately 30 minutes**

-### Other Options
+## Additional Setup Options
 ### Build and Deploy Microservices Locally

-Create up a local installation of microservices with a manual build process.
+Set up microservices locally with a manual build process.

 [Get Started with Local Microservices](Local/overview.md).

-Estimated completion time: **Approximately 15 minutes**
+Estimated completion time: **Approximately 45 minutes**

 ### Build and Deploy Microservices on the Cloud
-Both build-and-deploy options install microservices locally on a development system.
-The client application is installed on a managed device.
+Both build-and-deploy options above install microservices locally on a development system.
 Experienced Docker users may choose to deploy microservices straight to the cloud.

 [Get Started with Microservices on the Cloud](Docker/dockerCloud.md).